 Following any breach, a review will be undertaken to see what lessons can and should be learned.
 This may result in changes to policy and practice.

 8. Policy Review

-This policy is a living document and was adopted in March 2020.
-It will be reviewed and up-dated as necessary by the Town Clerk.
+This policy is a living document and will be reviewed and updated as necessary by the Town Clerk.
 However, the Policy will be scrutinised annually to ensure its ongoing fitness for purpose.